HadyMash/HWU-Calendar-Timetable/README.md

 # Known Issues

+* Weeks can sometimes be labelled incorrectly.
+For example, week 1 is labelled as week 2 (as of 13/10/2023).
+This is how it's labelled on the uni's website and I can't do anything about it.
 * It's slow.
 A request usually takes 10-20 seconds.
 This is because there isn't enough traffic so the server goes to sleep and requires a few seconds to wake up.
 * Sometimes, not all the course options are scraped by the server, if you don't find your course try refreshing.